ZVOX – new thinking and new technology combined with old-school simplicity.

 ZVOX Virtual Surround Systems: ZVOX systems use our PhaseCue virtual surround system, which creates a wide, three-dimensional sound field while using only one speaker cabinet.
-While the surround effects of any virtual system -- including ours – are limited when compared to component 5.1 systems, the sound quality is excellent.
+While the surround effects of any virtual system -- including ours – are limited when compared to the best component 5.1 systems, the sound quality is excellent.
 It fills the rooms with realistic audio, and creates a listening experience where sounds come from places where there are no speakers.
 With the right program material you will hear sounds coming from the front, to your left, to your right and, sometimes, from directly in back of you.
 But if dramatic surround sound effects are very important to you – if you really want to hear the airplane flying in circles around you – you’ll need to buy a five-speaker system.

 |Home Theater In A Box||Relatively simple hookup|

 Relatively low cost

 High quality sound

 Lots of wires and boxes